MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 Office applications such as Word, Excel, and PowerPoint provide a wide variety of collaboration features, including co-authoring and @mentions, and are also integrated with sensitivity labels and data loss prevention (discussed below).

-We highly recommend deploying Office 365 ProPlus.
-Office 365 ProPlus provides an always up-to-date experience for your users, with the latest features and updates delivered on a schedule that you can control.
+We highly recommend deploying Microsoft 365 Apps for enterprise.
+Microsoft 365 Apps for enterprise provides an always up-to-date experience for your users, with the latest features and updates delivered on a schedule that you can control.

-For details about deploying Office 365 ProPlus, see [Deployment guide for Office 365 ProPlus](https://docs.microsoft.com/DeployOffice/deployment-guide-for-office-365-proplus).
+For details about deploying Microsoft 365 Apps for enterprise, see [Deployment guide for Microsoft 365 Aps for enterprise](https://docs.microsoft.com/DeployOffice/deployment-guide-for-Microsoft-365-Apps-for-enterprise).

 ## OneDrive libraries
 While SharePoint provides shared libraries for shared files that teams can collaborate on, users also have an individual library in OneDrive where they can store files that they own.

 When a user adds a file to their individual library, that file is not shared with anyone else.
 Users' individual libraries do, however, provide the same sharing capabilities as SharePoint, so users can share files in their individual libraries as needed.